-The practitioner removes cements and other hard materials from instruments before setting.
-It is our goal to dismantle and clean instruments as soon as possible after use, if this cannot be performed immediately, instruments are dismantled and stored in the 'dirty' transport container which is a rigid leak-proof container that has a tight fitting lid and covered with RO water and hospec to maintain humidity until cleaning can be carried out, note that dirty instruments are stored for the least time possible.
+The practitioner attempts where possible to remove cements and other hard materials from instruments before setting.
+It is our goal to dismantle and clean instruments as soon as possible after use, if this cannot be performed immediately, instruments are dismantled and stored in the 'dirty' transport container which is a rigid leak-proof container that has a tight fitting lid and covered or in the scrubbing tub with RO water and hospec to maintain humidity until cleaning can be carried out, note that dirty instruments are stored for the least time possible.